Smart grid distribution network

 - The communications infrastructure.

-The characteristics of reliability, security, interoperability and efficiency of the electrical grid are clearly defined by the employed techniques at the communication level, and constrained by reducing environmental impacts and promoting investment growth.
-Besides the power consumption data transmission, communication techniques also can play core role on power scheduling, real-time interaction between utility and consumer, and other interaction scenarios.
+The characteristics of reliability, security, interoperability and efficiency of the electrical grid are clearly defined by the employed techniques at the communication level and constrained by reducing environmental impacts and promoting investment growth.
+Besides the power consumption data transmission, communication techniques also can play a core role in power scheduling, real-time interaction between utility and consumer, and other interaction scenarios.

 Proposed Framework Based on the Distribution Grid Networks